 There is no limit to the number of Chase business cards you can have at any given time.
 Plus, each Chase business credit card account can have up to 99 employee cards on it, according to customer service representatives.

-It’s important to note that all Chase business credit cards require a … read full answerhard inquiry into your personal credit during the approval process.
-That's because you’ll have to provide a guarantee to repay any debts your business cannot.
-Therefore, it’s best not to apply for multiple cards at the same time.
-Several simultaneous hard inquiries can make it hard to get approved, and can reflect negatively on your credit score.
-Plus, you’ll need to consider how many cards you can reasonably pay off if your business goes under.
+It’s important to note that all Chase business credit cards require a hard inquiry into your personal credit during the approval process.
+That's because you’ll have to provide a guarantee to repay any debts your business...

 Credit card churning is the strategic approach of applying for credit cards solely to earn their signup bonuses, possibly with no intention of using each credit card for anything else.
 People who engage in credit card churning often earn rewards bonuses with rule-bending methods like manufactured spending, which is basically reaching a spending threshold without really spending much money.
-The goal of many churners is to travel or earn signup money for free.… read full answer
+The goal of many churners is to travel or earn signup money for free.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.